Posted on: 01 Sep 2023

 September is Prostate Cancer Awareness Month, a time to help people learn about prostate cancer and give support to those in need.
 Prostate cancer is the second most common cancer among men.
 The good news is when caught early, treatment can slow or even stop cancer growth.

-You can also check out this online issue of our patient magazine, UrologyHealth extra®, to read more about how knowing your family history of cancer can help with treatment!
+You can also check out this special issue of our patient magazine, UrologyHealth extra®, to learn more about how to navigate your prostate cancer journey.

 Take control of your health during this month (and beyond) to help live your best life!